AmoebaThree/RaspberryPiSetup/README.md

 - Make a symlink to the service file: `ln -s ~/code/PythonService/service.service ~/.config/systemd/user/service.service`
 - If you want to start it on boot, enable it with `systemctl --user enable service.service`
 - Otherwise you can just start it with `systemctl --user start service.service`
+- If you change the service file afterwards, you need to do `systemctl --user daemon-reload`

 Based on [this guide](https://github.com/torfsen/python-systemd-tutorial)